smaclell/smaclell.github.io/_drafts/fixing-problems-better-together.md

 into the wild, Stephen and I will be able to track how effective the change is at reducing the number of requests.

 It is not guaranteed to make the results better.
-Based on the change using TODO:T the improvements depend heavily on user behaviour.
-We have estimated the maximum possible savings and even at very low savings this change can still have a big impact.
+Depending on how our system is used the savings might be higher or lower.
+Is it often opened in a background tab?
+Do users minimize it if they are not using it?
+We know roughly what the best possible savings could be and if we are even a fraction of that number our effort would still be worthwhile.

 I hope by closely watching how the change does we can iterate more or use this as motivation to explore other changes.
+If the results are not where we would like them to be then maybe extra caching or less frequent polling will be necessary.

 Better Together
 ===============================================================================